BarisAlbayrakIEEE/lock_free/README.md

 8. return data;

 ### 2.1.5.
 Progress <a id='sec215'></a>
-The original algorithm (liblfds) is based on Dmitry Vyukov's lock-free queue and is not lock-free as is discussed in this [thread](https://stackoverflow.com/a/54755605).
+The **queue of liblfds library** is based on **Dmitry Vyukov's** lock-free queue but is not lock-free as is discussed in this [thread](https://stackoverflow.com/a/54755605).

-The original library blocks the head and tail pointers and the associated threads until the ticket requirement defined by **FULL** and **EMPTY** rules is satisfied.
+The liblfds queue blocks the head and tail pointers and the associated threads until the ticket requirement defined by **FULL** and **EMPTY** rules is satisfied.
-In other words, while a threads is blocked waiting for its reserved slot, the other threads are also blocked as the head and tail pointers are only advanced when the thread achieves to satisfy the ticket condition.
+While a thread is blocked waiting for its reserved slot, the other threads are also blocked as the head and tail pointers are only advanced when the thread achieves to satisfy the ticket condition.
+In other words, threads are fully serialized and only one can execute and the others are blocked.
+In summary, the liblfds queue has no lock-freedom (even not obstruct-free).

-In summary push function of the original algorithm is as follows:
+The push function of the liblfds queue is as follows:

 ```
 producer_ticket = tail.load()